dfelinto/blender-manual/manual/render/shader_nodes/input/vertex_color.rst

 Properties
 ==========

-Vertex Color
+Color Attribute
-   The target vertex color.
+   The target Color Attribute.
-   The listed vertex colors are those of the mesh of the active object.
+   The listed Color Attributes are those of the mesh of the active object.
    If the active object has no mesh, a warning will be displayed.
-   If the property is marked in red, it means the vertex color is not available in the mesh of the active object, but it may be available in other meshes of objects that share this material!
+   If the property is marked in red, it means the Color Attribute is not available in the mesh of the active object, but it may be available in other meshes of objects that share this material!